U.S. airline unions join campaign against Gulf carriers

 "This impacts our careers," said Rick Dominguez, the executive administrator of the Air Line Pilots Association.
 "We have an obligation to not only expose the (subsidies), but to call upon our government to make it right."

-Delta Air Lines (DAL.N), United Airlines (UAL.N) and American Airlines (AAL.O) intend to release a 55 page white paper detailing the allegations against the Gulf carriers following demands from their opponents for a wider release.
+Delta Air Lines, United Airlines and American Airlines intend to release a 55 page white paper detailing the allegations against the Gulf carriers following demands from their opponents for a wider release.

 (Reporting By Jeffrey Dastin in New York; Editing by Alan Crosby)